Sid Smith front page

 What brought

-This bit of lead to the child’s throat?
+This bit of lead to the child’s heart?

 Here’s what an exile dreamed, a pundit thought;

-This is a letter, this what a scholar taught;
+This is a book, this what a scholar taught;

 Here’s what the statesman said, the expert wrote;